Digital Surge Review 2023 – Australian Crypto Exchange

 I was astonished to discover such an abundance of features on a simple user interface.
 Probably, that’s a carefully crafted user-experience strategy, and all I can say is that the DS team has nailed the idea of functional minimalism.

 Digital Surge provides an optimal environment for convenient crypto purchases with AUD — prompt verification, intuitive buy-and-sell panel, working deposit solutions, and affordable fees.
-In addition, you’ll have a unique opportunity to pay your bills with Bitcoin, build a crypto self-managed super-fund, and earn some passive income by staking/lending crypto on the platform.

 Who Is Digital Surge Aimed At?

-At a glimpse, I’d say Digital Sure is a perfect destination for crypto beginners, given its comfort of use, simplified accessibility, and one-click AUD transfers.
+At a glimpse, I’d say Digital Surge is a perfect destination for crypto beginners, given its comfort of use, simplified accessibility, and one-click AUD transfers.
 On second thought, I believe that you should consider Digital Surge as an alternative, even if you’re highly fluent in crypto.

 All seasoned treaders at some point get “sick and tired” with over-cluttered marketplaces or hidden spreads that ruin their desired trading outcomes.
 In such cases, the feature set of Digital Surge can be a remedy.
 However, you should know that the exchange isn’t oriented to the DeFi industry, so don’t expect any token-swap features, NFT markets, or yield farming.